Edward2k/NXPCUP/README.md

 2) Open MbedStudio and perform setup (login and follow the tutorial if you like)
 3) Click on `Open Workspace` and open the repository of the the git repo just cloned
 4) At the bottom of MbedStudio, you'll see a list of libraries.
 You'll see the `fix` icon warning you out-of-sync libraries.
 Press Fix and let them install.
 5) Apply the patches.
-To do so, copy and paste the following commands from the top-directory of the repo.
+To do so, first click Terminal > New Terminal.
+Then copy and paste the following commands from the top-directory of the repo.
 ```bash
 cd FastPWM
 git apply ../patches/mbed-os_fmuk66-FastPWM.patch